 Leicester Philharmonic Choir (LPC), known to its members and followers as the ‘Phil’, is the largest choir in Leicestershire.The choir performs with professional orchestras, soloists and conductors and encompasses the entire choral repertoire.

+Leicester Philharmonic Choir (LPC), known to its members and followers as ‘the Phil’, is the longest established choir in Leicestershire.
 Formerly known as The Leicester Philharmonic Society, the choir was founded in 1886 with a membership of around 250 by Herbert Marshall, a Leicester concert impresario and piano dealer who was subsequently knighted and became Lord Mayor of Leicester.

 With one of the choir’s objectives being…”to promote appreciation of choral and orchestral music…”, we present a varied programme of music each season.
 LPC are proud to have a long association with De Montfort Hall where our first concert (in 1886) was a performance of Handel’s Messiah; still a favourite with concert-going audiences.